tuosuniversity/Vellum/Output/EN/Aware But Stuck/28_Unwinding_Stories.md

 ## Article 2

-**SEO-Optimized Title:** From Ancient Wisdom to Modern Science: Tracing the Roots of Embodied Healing
+ From Ancient Wisdom to Modern Science: Tracing the Roots of Embodied Healing

 **Article Body:**